jamiedraws/BEM/readme.md

 The names make sense and they're clear.
 They're all a part of the header, right?
 How could anyone possibly mess this up?

-Now, what if the next guy had to rewrite the html from scratch but applied the classes like this?
+Now, what if the next guy had to rewrite the HTML from scratch but applied the classes like this?

 ```html
 <header class="header">